peder280370/zpp/README.md

     mvn tomcat7:run
     # Alternatively: mvn jetty:run

-Currently, there are only Mac OS X Makefiles.
+Currently, there are only Mac OS X Makefiles checked in.
 If you use Linux, please add Linux-flavoured Makefiles and update the respective pom.xml files with a "Linux" profile.

 ### Misc Modules
 The `zpp-vips` module contains a C++ application, which is essentially just a thin shell on top of ***libvips***.
-First of all, it *always* auto-rotates the image, if specified by the exif rotation header, and it allows you to chain certain VIPS operations, e.g.:
+First of all, it *always* auto-rotates the images (according to the exif rotation header), and it allows you to chain certain VIPS operations, e.g.:

     zpp_vips image.jpg result.jpg -rotate 17 -resize 500 0 -crop 100 100 50 50
     zpp_vips image.jpg result.tif:jpeg:85,tile:256x256,pyramid -sharpen
     zpp_vips image.jpg result -resize 2000 2000 -zoomify 256

-The `testrepo` module, merely serves as an image repository for the `zpp-svr` module.
+The `testrepo` module merely serves as an image repository for the `zpp-svr` web application.
 It contains sample images.

 ## Generating Zoomify Images